 Mr Rantos was appointed as an Advocate General at the Court of Justice on 10 September 2020, a position which he has held since then.

 He pursued his professional career at the Bar of Ireland as a Barrister-at-Law from 1986 to 1990 and from 1997 to 2003 and, subsequently, as a Senior Counsel from 2003 to 2013.
-He temporarily interrupted his career as a Barrister-at-Law between 1990 and 1997 to work as a legal secretary at the Court of Justice of the European Communities for Judges Thomas Francis O’Higgins (from 1990 to 1991) and John L. Murray (from 1991 to 1997).
-He served as a member of the Permanent Delegation of the Council of Bars and Law Societies of Europe (CCBE) to the Court of Justice and European Free Trade Association (EFTA) Court between 2006 and 2013.
+He temporarily interrupted his career as a Barrister-at-Law between 1990 and 1997 to work at the Court of Justice of the European Communities as a legal secretary to Judges Thomas Francis O’Higgins (from 1990 to 1991) and John L. Murray (from 1991 to 1997).
+He served as a member of the Permanent Delegation of the Council of Bars and Law Societies of Europe (CCBE) to the Court of Justice and the European Free Trade Association (EFTA) Court between 2006 and 2013.
 Since 2015, he has also been an Adjunct Professor of EU law at University College Cork (Ireland).
-He is the author of numerous publications and works on Irish administrative law and EU law.
+He is an author of numerous publications and works on Irish administrative law and on EU law.

 Mr Collins was appointed as a Judge at the General Court on 16 September 2013 and was President of the Chamber at that court for two terms from 21 September 2016.